 “If I work on myself and change my life, what will my friends think of me?
 Will I lose them?”

-All these thoughts and more could go on in the back of our heads without us even knowing it.
-All we feel is the discomfort of the task at hand, yet it isn’t the task that making us feel that way.
+All these thoughts and more could go on in the back of our heads without even knowing it.
+All we feel is the discomfort of the task at hand, yet it isn’t the task that makes us feel that way.

 It’s the beliefs and stories we tell ourselves about what it means to achieve what we want.

 When we realize the stories we tell ourselves, we can change them and the discomfort and uncertainty will subside.

 We all know people who are super productive and successful.

 Even if we don’t know them personally, there’s plenty of them in the media or on our newsfeeds we can compare ourselves to.

 When we look up to these people and strive to be more like them, comparing ourselves to others can be an effective way to improve ourselves and live better lives.

 But when we consistently put ourselves down for not living up to other people’s standards, this type of self-comparison can become detrimental.